-Most taxi drivers and chauffeurs go through a brief training period.
-Many states and local municipalities require them to get a taxi or limousine license.
+Most taxi drivers, ride-hailing drivers, and chauffeurs go through a brief training period.
+Many states and local municipalities require taxi drivers and chauffeurs to get a taxi or limousine license.
 Clean driving records and background checks are sometimes required.
-No formal educational credential is typically required, although many taxi drivers and chauffeurs have a high school degree.
+There are usually no formal education requirements, although many drivers have a high school diploma or equivalent.

 Most taxi and limousine companies provide their new drivers with a short period of on-the-job training.
 This training usually takes from 1 day to 2 weeks, depending on the company and the location.
-Some municipalities require training by law.
+Some cities require training by law.

 Licenses, Certifications, and Registrations

 All taxi drivers, ride-hailing drivers, and chauffeurs must have a regular automobile driver’s license.
 States and local municipalities set other requirements; many require taxi drivers and chauffeurs to get a taxi or limousine license.
 This normally requires passing a background check, drug test and a written exam about regulations and local geography.